shotplane/.github/profile/README.md

 - **📱 Telegram Mini App:** The primary platform for deploying the game.
 - **💻 JavaScript/TypeScript:** The main programming languages used for the game.
 - **💼 TON Space and TON Wallet:** Solutions for payments and token management.
-- **📝 Smart Contracts:** Written in Solidity to handle transactions and token transfers.
+- **📝 Smart Contracts:** Written in Tact to handle transactions and token transfers.

 ## ⚙️ How It Works